GBLUIUC/hirschberg-benchmarking/README.md

-## CS466 Final Project
+## hirschberg-benchmarking
-CS 466 Final Project: Implementation and Benchmarking of Hirschberg Algorithm
+Implementation and Benchmarking of Hirschberg Algorithm against Needleman-Wunsch

 # Dependencies
 This code requires